 We celebrated St. Patrick’s Day with some green science.
 Check it out!

-For 25 years, the nonprofit group Guilford Civic Women has happily funded the Guilford Free Library’s summer reading program, with the reading game and associated events running all summer.
+For over 25 years, the nonprofit group Guilford Civic Women has happily funded the Guilford Free Library’s summer reading program, with the reading game and associated events running all summer.
 Here GCW members Amanda Waggoner, Courtney Trotta, Joann Nault, and Lee Beatty present a check to director Sandy Ruoff and children’s librarian Angelina Carnevale, along with patrons Jack, Ivy, and Claire Waggoner, Alexis Vieau, and Annabel Beatty.

 Guilford residents with babies or toddlers are welcome to join our early literacy initiative, 1,000 Books Before Kindergarten.
 A fun program of reading to your children.
 Read books, record titles, receive a book bag, and your children will be set for Kindergarten!
 For more details, click here.
 To sign up, please visit the children’s room.